Heleonix/heleonix/README.md

 ```

 ### SERVICES

+Can inject another serices.

 HttpService - provides many scenarios with requests:

 -   like sequential requests
 -   parallel requests
 -   polling with intervals and specified number of retries
 -   optimistic updates with pending statuses
 -   etc
 -   Returns an empty object with internal promise, so it can be bound to a view, so when promise is resolved, the empty object is populated with data and model is updated and view is refreshed.

+### CONVERTERS

+classes with "format" and "parse" functions.
+Can inject dictionaries.

+### TASKS

+have "run" function and any number of properties.
+Can inject services and settings.

+### SETTINGS (MERGEABLE)

+Key/Value pairs like dictionaries but with values of any JSON type and they cannot have replacement parameters and references to other keys or settings.

+### PROVIDERS

+Provide dictionary definitions, control definitions, style definitions, theme definitions, settings definitions.
+Can inject services and settings.

-### APP STRUCTURE
+### APPLICATION

-Controls

-Converters

-Dictionaries

-Fragments

-Pages

-Providers

-Services

-Skins

-Styles

-Tasks

-MyApplication.js
+class Application {
+    static get dictionaryDefinitionProvider() {}
+    static get styleDefinitionProvider() {}
+    static get themeDefinitionProvider() {}
+    static get controlDefinitionProvider() {}
+    static get settingsDefinitionProvider() {}

+    static get tasks() {}
+    static get converters() {}
+    static get services() {}
+}

 index.html -> `<div id="root"></div>`